 Each year, the Local Government Academy brings students and potential employers together at the Municipal Internship Fair.
 The intern fair is scheduled for March 27, 2019, where leaders of various governing bodies across southwest Pennsylvania will meet face-to-face with hopeful grads and undergrads.
 The Project Selection Committee decides upon a diverse pool of submitted projects, covering planning and zoning, budget and finance, economic development, infrastructure, code enforcement, community outreach, sustainability, municipal operations, and public safety.

-Submit your resume to us and make sure to attend the Municipal Internship Fair on Wednesday, March 27, at 12:00 p.m. at University of Pittsburgh at the William Pitt Union.
+Pre-registration for the Municipal Internship Fair is closed, but you can still attend the Municipal Internship Fair on Wednesday, March 27, at 12:00 p.m. at University of Pittsburgh at the William Pitt Union.
 This will be your first opportunity to make an impression with your potential internship employer and will not only elevate you as a candidate for the position, but grant you the opportunity to discover which project is your ideal fit.
-Don't let another candidate outshine you - send us your best resume and join in:
+Bring copies of your resume and read through the guidelines.

 The 2019 Projects: